Clark, Walter Van Tilburg

 Identifier: AC 0076

-Abstract Charlton G. Laird was a linguist and professor of English at the University of Nevada, 1945-1968.
-In addition to his own publications, he co-authored English text books with Robert M. Gorrell, and a language book with wife, Helen Gent Laird.
-His correspondence includes folklorist and linguist Sven Liljeblad and his wife, Astrid; Nevada author Walter Van Tilburg Clark; Max and Michaline Urban, promoters for Latin America music in the United States; and Helen S. Carlson, author of a book on...
+Overview Charlton G. Laird (1901-1984) was a linguist and professor of English at the University of Nevada, 1945-1968.
+In addition to his own publications, he co-authored English textbooks with Robert M. Gorrell, and a language book with wife, Helen Gent Laird.
+His correspondence includes folklorist and linguist Sven Liljeblad and his wife, Astrid; Nevada author Walter Van Tilburg Clark; Max and Michaline Urban, promoters for Latin American music in the United States; and Helen S. Carlson, author of a...